-5.8.4 LCMA 4 (Inshore Northern Mid-Atlantic):
+5.8.4 LCMA 4 (Inshore Northern Mid-Atlantic)

-- A. Minimum size: Three and three eighths inch (3-3/8") (85.72 mm) carapace length. - B. Maximum size: Five and one-quarter inch (5 1/4") (133.35 mm) carapace length. - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an un-obstructed opening measuring not less than two inches by five and three-quarters inches (2" X 5 3⁄4") (50.8 mm X 146.05 mm), or two (2) circular escape vents, each with an un-obstructed opening measuring not less than two and five eighths inches (2 5/8") (66.68 mm) diameter. - D. Maximum trap size: 22,950 cubic inches. - E. Prohibition on possession of v-notched female American lobsters: No person, including, but not limited to fishermen, dealers, shippers, and restaurants, shall retain on board, land, or possess any v-notched female American lobster. - F. Mandatory v-notching: Any person or vessel permitted or declared to fish in LCMA 4 shall v-notch all legal-sized egg bearing female lobsters and return them to the water immediately. - G. Limits on landings by fishermen using gear or methods other than traps: Landings by fishermen using gear or methods other than traps (non-trap fishermen) will be limited to no more than one hundred (100) lobsters per day (based on a twenty-four (24) hour period) up to a maximum of five hundred (500) lobsters per trip, for trips five (5) days or longer.

-- H. Limits on the Number of Traps: - 1.
+- A. Minimum size: Three and three eighths inches (3-3/8") carapace length - B. Maximum size: Five and one quarter inches (5-1/4") carapace length - C. Minimum escape vent size: In each parlor section of the lobster trap, at least one (1) rectangular escape vent with an unobstructed opening measuring not less than two inches by five and three quarters inches (2" x 5-3⁄4"), or two (2) circular escape vents, each with an unobstructed opening measuring not less than two and five eighths inches (2 5/8") diameter. - D. Maximum trap size: Twenty-two thousand nine hundred and fifty (22,950) cubic inches - E. Prohibition on possession of v-notched female American lobsters: No person, including, but not limited to, fishermen, dealers, shippers, and restaurants, shall retain on board, land, or possess any v-notched female American lobster. - F. Mandatory v-notching: Any person or vessel permitted or declared to fish in LCMA 4 shall v-notch all legal-sized egg bearing female lobsters and return them to the water immediately. - G. Limits on landings by fishermen using gear or methods other than traps: Landings by fishermen using gear or methods other than traps (non-trap fishermen) will be limited to no more than one hundred (100) lobsters per day (based on a twenty-four (24) hour period) up to a maximum of five hundred (500) lobsters per trip, for trips five (5) days or longer. - H. Limits on the Number of Traps - 1.
 Qualification Criteria: The trap limit in LCMA 4 shall be based on the historical level of traps fished by an individual.
 To qualify for LCMA 4 participation, individuals must prove participation in the LCMA 4 lobster fishery between March 25, 1991 and September 15, 1998. - 2.
 Basis for Initial Trap Limit Number: Initial trap allocations to qualifying individuals shall be based on the number of traps fished in any one (1) calendar year during the period from January 1, 1994 through September 15, 1998.
 Individuals that did not lobster trap fish in LCMA 4 during the period from January 1, 1994 through September 15, 1998, but did fish between 1991 and 1993, inclusive, must pick the most recent year in which they actively fished lobster traps in LCMA 4, such year not to predate the March 25, 1991 control date.
-Individuals shall be allocated the total number of traps fished. - I. Area closures: It shall be unlawful to harvest lobsters using trap gear in four closed areas: (1) Fire Island; (2) Moriches; (3) Shinnecock and; (4) Montauk.
+Individuals shall be allocated the total number of traps fished. - I. Area closures: It shall be unlawful to harvest lobsters using trap gear in four (4) closed areas: (1) Fire Island; (2) Moriches; (3) Shinnecock and; (4) Montauk.

 Fishermen may fish traps for finfish in these areas, but may not possess lobsters while fishing in these designated areas.
 These areas were designated using Loran coordinates.
 The following GPS coordinates are rough conversions of the Loran line coordinates.
 The closed area boundaries are:

-a.
-Fire Island:
+1. Fire Island: